Polish court rules ombudsman must leave office at term end - WTMJ

 “Zero surprise.
 A ruling party court handed down a verdict in the party’s interest … Another sad day for Poland,” tweeted Szymon Holownia, leader of the opposition Poland2050 party, a rising centrist political movement.

-The Constitutional Tribunal said the verdict will take effect three months after publication, urging lawmakers to amend the law during that time.
+The Constitutional Tribunal said the verdict will take effect three months after publication, which took place Thursday.

-Bodnar said the ruling meant that either the ruling party and the opposition must find a compromise and agree on a new ombudsman, or the government will appoint a kind of “commissar” who would not be a true human rights commissioner, a scenario that he said would not guarantee the institution’s independence.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.